Pizza Flour Guide: 00, Bread Flour, AP & Protein Content

 - 36-48 hours fermentation: Step up to 13-14% protein.
 Longer fermentation means more enzymatic activity breaking down gluten, and you need that extra protein to maintain structure.

 Higher protein gives the dough more staying power during extended fermentation.
+After ruining a batch of 72-hour cold-fermented dough balls with a 10.5% protein all-purpose flour: they turned into flat, sticky discs that were impossible to stretch.
+I learned this lesson the hard way.
 If you have ever had a dough go slack and sticky after two days in the fridge, you were probably using a flour that was too weak for that timeline.
 Match the protein to the ferment, and that problem goes away.
 If you're running into other issues, check our pizza dough troubleshooting guide.

 How protein affects pizza dough